GeoffTF/CamChess/README.md

 ## Licenses

-CamChess (and PiCam) are available under the MIT license.
+CamChess, PiCam and CamSet) are available under the MIT license.
 See the LICENCE file for details.
 CamChess uses Merida chess piece images.
 These images are available under a GNU licence, which is in the Pieces folder.